KDE/documentation-develop-kde-org/HIG/source/style/imagery.rst

 ----------

 -  Ensure images have the appropriate resolution for their containers.
-   Do not scale images beyond their native resolution; this will result will be fuzzy or pixelated losing polish.
+   Don't scale images beyond their native resolution; they will end up fuzzy or pixelated.
 -  Don't be afraid of larger image sizes.
 Images are most effective when they can be seen.
 Tiny images lose much of their meaning (unless they are specifically crafted for small sizes).